humdrum-tools/humdrum-documentation/guide/ch22/index.md

 substitutions apply also to F5-G5, F5-G4, F4-G5, E4-A4, E4-A5, and
 E5-A4.

-Having created a file classifying all fingering transitions as \"easy,\"
-\"moderate\" or \"difficult,\" we can characterize our Quantz flute concertos using the following pipeline:
+Having created a file classifying all fingering transitions as "easy," "moderate" or "difficult," we can characterize our Quantz flute concertos using the following pipeline:

 `semits Quantz* | recode -f map -s = | context -n 2 -o = \`